Hindenburg shorts India's Adani citing debt, accounting concerns; shares plunge | Headlines

 CreditSights, part of the Fitch Group, described the group last September as "overleveraged".
 While the report later corrected some calculation errors, CreditSights said it continued to be concerned about Adani Group's leverage.
 Hindenburg also said it was concerned that a high proportion of equity held by promoters or key shareholders in Adani Group listed companies has been pledged for loans.

 "Equity share pledges are an inherently unstable source of lending collateral," it said in the report.
+Founded by Nathan Anderson in 2017, Hindenburg looks for "man-made disasters" in companies, such as accounting irregularities and mismanagement.
 Last year, the Adani Group bought cement firms ACC and Ambuja Cements from Switzerland's Holcim for $10.5 billion.
 Days later, it pledged shares in the two firms, worth about $12.5 billion at the time, to banks in a non-disposal agreement that prevents it from offloading the shares until lenders agree that debts are paid.

 ACC and Ambuja shares each fell more than 7% on Wednesday.